fsoubes/FilterRank/doc/rank_filters2.md

 ## Implementation of the min/max filter

-In the priveous report, we discussed about a min_max filter function whichs operate with consecutiv 1D filters, first in row then in colomns.
+In the priveous report, we discussed about a min_max filter function whichs operate with consecutiv 1D filters, first in row then in colomns[^Gil1993].
 In this report we describe the implementation of such a function.
 Our algorithm is based on 2 differents things, first we take care of the edges with the addition of values on the edges depending on the filter(rows or coloms)so the last computation won't crop the image and seconds, the computation itself of the min or max values of the new padded image.
 Those operation'll be apply twice in a row in order to obtain a fully filtered image.
 According to our Teacher Mr.Jean Cristophe Taveau demand, our implementation of the algorithm works on the images types 8-bit, 16-bit and float32.
 Our algorithm takes care of either min or max filters like the previeous algorithm suggested, and is fully operational on kernel with a size of either 3x3,5x5,7x7,9x9,11x11,13x13.